This part of the userguide, covers how to use Jawin when calling

 Boolean.TRUE } |

-simple type array (eg. int[] ) | VT_ARRAY |
+| simple type array (eg. int[]) | VT_ARRAY |

-VT for simple type | Examples:int[] -> VT_ARRAY | VT_UI4 double[] -> VT_ARRAY | VT_R8 |
+VT for simple type | Examples: int[] -> VT_ARRAY | VT_UI4double[] -> VT_ARRAY | VT_R8 |

-Another special case of array of Java objects. |
+| DispatchPtr[](or subclass) | VT_ARRAY | VT_DISPATCH | Another special case of array of Java objects. |

-Another special case of array of Java objects. |
+| UnknownPtr[](or subclass) | VT_ARRAY | VT_UNKNOWN | Another special case of array of Java objects. |

 The COM error model uses socalled HRESULT's as return values